Greece rolls out free self-testing kits for COVID-19

 Greece has been under lockdown-type restrictions since early November and schools have been shut for most of the time since then, although they briefly reopened for a few weeks earlier this year.
 Only special education schools have remained open throughout.

 Authorities have been debating reopening schools, particularly for the final grades of high school, where students are preparing for university entrance exams.
-Health officials have said students who do not carry out the self-test and have a declaration signed by their parents confirming a negative result will not be allowed to attend classes.
+Health officials have said students who don't carry out the self-test and have a declaration signed by their parents confirming a negative result won't be allowed to attend classes.

 Anyone testing positive will have to declare it on a government website and will have to undergo a repeat PCR test.